 Building renovation, environmental clean up, clearing access to the classrooms, planting trees to create shade for children and watering plants to reduce dust and the risk of eye infections is all to be tackled.

-The Leap has been working closely with Amani’s incredible manager Juma, constructing and continually improving their dormitories, classrooms and a kitchen.
-But with all successful projects we can’t just stop – these kids now rely on the Leap volunteers to keep renovating their home, practise their English, arrange football matches but most of all provide them with love and cuddles.
+The Leap has been working closely with Amani’s incredible manager Juma, constructing and continually improving their dormitories, classrooms and kitchen.
+But with all successful projects we can’t just stop – these kids now rely on the Leap volunteers to keep renovating their home, practice their English, arrange football matches but most of all provide them with love and cuddles.

 Not to be missed.
 This incredible gem in the Indian Ocean is famous world over for powder-white sand, crystal turquoise seas and an underwater coral landscape that Nemo would never want to leave.